idanarye/vim-dutyl/README.md

 * Finding declarations using DCD or Dscanner
 * Syntax and style checks using Dscanner
 * Updating the tags file using Dscanner
+* Recognizing the project's root and running commands there

 REQUIREMENTS